Fibromyalgia For Dummies - Roland Staud - E-Book

 Improving sleep, decreasing stress, and dealing with emotional effects

-Knowing that fibromyalgia syndrome (FMS) is a real medical problem that needs to be dealt with is an important first step toward mastering your fibromyalgia — and moving toward that place where you can start to feel like you’re making progress.
+Knowing fibromyalgia syndrome (FMS) is a real medical problem needing to be dealt with is an important first step toward mastering your fibromyalgia symptoms — and moving toward where you can start to feel like you’re making progress.
 Sure, you can try to ignore the problem.
 But mostly, it won’t let you.

 Fibromyalgia has many aspects to consider.
 In this chapter, I line up the major issues for you and refer you to chapters later in this book where I discuss how fibromyalgia affects you individually and what treatments and medications may work best for you.

-Dumping Your Doubts about Whether FMS Is Real
+Dumping Your Doubts on Whether FMS Is Real

 Many people spend months or years questioning their fibromyalgia symptoms, sometimes wondering if they’re imagining how bad the symptoms are.
 After all, if you feel terrible one day and then significantly better or almost normal the next day, you may start to think that maybe you were exaggerating the pain and fatigue of the previous day.

 The thing is, most people can’t remember pain well.
-They can remember that they had pain, but they can’t remember what it actually felt like.
+They remember they had pain but can’t remember what it actually felt like.
 (This is generally a good thing!)
-As a result, people experiencing the ups and downs of pain and other symptoms that accompany fibromyalgia worry sometimes that perhaps the problem isn’t that big of a deal and could even be all in their heads.
-Consequently, they may try to ignore the problem and hope that it’ll go far, far away — preferably today.
+As a result, people experiencing the ups and downs of pain and other symptoms accompanying fibromyalgia worry sometimes that perhaps the problem isn’t that big of a deal and could even be all in their heads.
+Consequently, they may try to ignore the problem and hope it’ll go far, far away — preferably today.

-But if you have fibromyalgia (and I recommend that you take my self-test later in this chapter to see whether you could be a possible candidate), simply ignoring the problem doesn’t work.
-The sooner you acknowledge that fibromyalgia is a real and long-term problem, the sooner you can work toward reclaiming your life.
+But if you have fibromyalgia (and I recommend you take my self-test later in this chapter to see whether you could be a possible candidate), simply ignoring the problem doesn’t work.
+The sooner you acknowledge fibromyalgia is a real and long-term problem, the sooner you can work toward and succeed at reclaiming your life.

-You can gain enormous control over the symptoms that stem from your fibromyalgia, but only rarely can you eradicate them altogether.
+You can gain enormous control over symptoms stemming from your fibromyalgia, but only rarely can you eradicate them altogether.
 Most people have plenty of room for improvement, however.

 Fibromyalgia isn’t a one-size-fits-all kind of medical problem, but I can make some descriptive generalizations about it regarding symptoms, causes, and pain.